vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 I think it might be a bit more than either.

-The brain is not "too warm & wet for quantum mechanics," as [proven this April](https://pubs.acs.org/doi/10.1021/acs.jpcb.3c07936).
+The brain is not "too warm & wet for quantum mechanics," as [proven April 2024](https://pubs.acs.org/doi/10.1021/acs.jpcb.3c07936).
 (Tryptophan is a key player.
 Curious, considering the connection to psychedelics.)

 This telepathy does not seem to involve [any additional communication](https://en.wikipedia.org/wiki/No-communication_theorem) of information.